fatmaalkalih/fatmaalkalih/README.md

 ## Hi  I'm Fatma

 - Computer Engineering Student
- - I'm currently working on Front-End projects (HTML, CSS, JavaScript)
+- Currently working on Front-End projects (HTML, CSS, JavaScript)
- - I'm learning Full-Stack Web Development
+- Learning Full-Stack Web Development
- - I'm looking to collaborate on web and open-source projects
+- Open to web and open-source collaboration
 - Here you can find my academic and personal projects

 <!--
 **fatmaalkalih/fatmaalkalih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.